The National Trails - Great British Walks

 Seasons

-All trails can be tackled throughout the year, though many of the northern and Scottish routes can be challenging in winter conditions.
-Avoid the Hadrian's Wall Path in winter, as the ground is soft and underlying archaeology easily damaged.
+All trails can be walked throughout the year, though winter conditions can be challenging.
+Hadrian's Wall Path is best avoided in winter, as the underlying archaeology is easily damaged when the ground is soft.

 Difficulty